Taxi driver charged for defiling five-year-old girl

 Gideon Ocansey, a 42-year-old driver has been put before an Accra Circuit Court for allegedly defiling a five-year-old girl at Teshie.

-Ocansey who was without any legal representation was admitted to bail in the sum of GH¢60,000 with three sureties, one of the sureties is to be justified with a landed property worth GH¢60,000.
+Ocansey who was without any legal representation was admitted to bail in the sum of GH¢60,000.00 with three sureties, one of the sureties is to be justified with a landed property worth GH¢60,000.00.

 The court further ordered that the valuation report on the property should be deposited at the Court’s Registry.